 Quorum has sung at many churches in the Milton Keynes/North Bucks area and further afield.
 These experiences have enabled the choir to develop flexibility and adapt to local circumstances.

 Since its founding in 1984 Quorum has developed into a fine amateur choir capable of singing music often the preserve of professional choirs or elite amateur choirs.
-Quorum remains close to its roots continuing to specialise in renaissance sacred music and has expanded its repertoire to include unaccompanied music by contemporary composers.
+Quorum remains close to its roots continuing to specialise in Renaissance sacred music and has expanded its repertoire to include music by contemporary composers.

 Quorum has sung in the following churches in Milton Keynes/North Bucks/Bedfordshire area: St Andrews, Great Linford; St Mary Magdalene, Willen; St James, New Bradwell; St George the Martyr, Wolverton; Holy Trinity, Wolverton; Cross and Stable, Downs Barn; St Michael, Walton Hall; St Bede’s, Newport Pagnell; All Saints, Lathbury; St Peter, Stoke Goldington; St Peter, Gayhurst; All Saints, Ravenstone; St Mary, Mursley; St Nicholas, Little Horwood; St Swithin, Swanbourne; St Botolph’s’, Aspley Guise; St James, Husbome Crawley.

 Churches further afield include: St John the Baptist, Ightfield; St Peter’s, Brooke; St George’s, Nottingham.